-Attendance at training sessions and the success of training for each employee shall be verified by the trainer using < Form.
+Attendance at training sessions and the success of training for each employee shall be verified by the trainer using Training Record Form.

 The aim is to ensure that employees are always informed and instructed on the latest internal and regulatory requirements.
 There is the possibility of participating in external training courses.

-< collects and stores all signed <s.
+e.g., Training QA Specialist collects and stores all signed Training Records.

 Change of Responsibilities or Job Title

-In the case of an employee's Change of Responsibilities or Job Title, their Line Manager and < determine the need for additional training as well as their scope, areas, methods of such trainings, skill acquisition methods.
+In the case of an employee's Change of Responsibilities or Job Title, their Line Manager and e.g., Training QA Specialist determine the need for additional training as well as their scope, areas, methods of such trainings, skill acquisition methods.

 Training methods